boika/chrome-ctrl-tab/README.md

 ## Chrome Ctrl+Tab tabs switching for Windows

 Unfortunately, there is no easy way to switch between chrome browser tabs in the order they were visited before, also using handy **`Ctrl+Tab`** hotkey.
 Also, showing the list of all opened tabs in the popup window with ability to navigate them using arrows.
-Just like we can do that with opened windows in the operation system.
+Just like we can do that with opened windows in the operation system using `Alt+Tab`.

-There is a tricky way to do it in Windows using [Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb) extension and [AutoHotkey](https://autohotkey.com/) automation tool:
+There is a tricky way to achieve it in Windows using [Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb) extension and [AutoHotkey](https://autohotkey.com/) automation tool:

 **1.** Install [Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb) extension for chrome browser and enable it.
 You can also find its source code on [github](https://github.com/babyman/quick-tabs-chrome-extension).